ishaqjones/Post-Installation-Configuration/README.md

 </p>
 <p>

-  The last step after that is to log in to osTicket on the browser.
+  Final step:  Log in to osTicket in the browser using the administrator credentials created.

 <p>